mapbox/node-cpp-skel/README.md

 # This is useful if you want to nuke everything and start from scratch.
 # For example, it's super useful for making sure everything works for Travis, production, someone else's machine, etc
 make disclean

+# This skel uses documentation.js to auto-generate API docs.
+# If you'd like to generate docs for your code, you'll need to install documentation.js,
+# and then add your subdirectory to the docs command in package.json
+npm install -g documentation
 ```

 Note: by default the build errors on compiler warnings.
 To disable this do: